Pprime1/csasm/README.md

     - [x] needs to convert geometry waypoint locations to WKT
     - [x] need to update the colour of them with updatemap updates
     - [ ] colour the circle yellow if anyone is occupying, colour it green if current player is occupying, otherwise red when not occupied by anyone
-  - [ ] can we zoom map further in than 50m?
-  - [x] clear the playerloc pin once it updates?
   - [x] map update/pan on movement?
   - [x] make the displayed map bigger on screen?
 1000px height x full device-width ==> set in the css stylesheet
       - do we show other players on map? ... no:sleeping_bed:
   - [x] delay showmap.js from starting until the game actually starts
     - [x] why doesn't the actual map tiles display by default at startup?
 Maybe delay first display until is_running?
   - [x] change the person marker icon to be a person
     - [x] simplify the icon URL ... use '/js/personicon.png' not '../../personicon.png'
+  - [ ] can we zoom map further in than 50m?
+  - [ ] Can we have a toggle on whether to pan the map or not?
+  - [x] clear the playerloc pin once it updates?
 - [ ] create a live, outdoors, example for testing
   - [x] iphone testing
   - [ ] accuracy of location ...
 13m?